By R.Davies, PhD・Nutrition

 A tablespoon (15ml) of olive oil provides about 120 calories, 14g of fat (mostly monounsaturated), 2mg of vitamin E (13% of daily needs), and varying amounts of polyphenols depending on quality.

 The evidence suggests that 15-30g per day (1-2 tablespoons) provides meaningful health benefits.
 This aligns with typical Mediterranean dietary patterns, where olive oil is the primary added fat.
+Higher intakes aren't necessarily better, as it contains a lot of calories.

-The easiest, most effective benefit will come from replacing other fats (like butter, margarine, or refined oils) rather than simply adding olive oil on top of your current diet.
+Two tablespoons provide about 240 calories, which needs to be considered in your overall energy intake (if that is a priority).
+The easiest, most effective benefit will come from replacing other fats (like butter, margarine, or refined oils) rather than simply adding olive oil on top of your current fat intake.

 The healthiest approach is to substitute olive oil for other fats rather than adding extra calories.
 Use EVOO instead of butter on bread, replace vegetable oil in cooking, and use it in place of cream-based salad dressings.